Isle of Wight Guru

 This neon light has strong political views

-Shanklin's Old Village is on the shortlist for the Isle of Wight's most twee spot, alongside Winkle Street and the church in Godshill which is always on fudge boxes.
-There are thatched pubs and tea rooms, including the Old Thatch Teashop which has a fairy garden which will appeal to girly girls (and some boys, I'm not judging).
+Shanklin's Old Village is on the shortlist for the Isle of Wight's most twee spot, alongside Winkle Street and the church in Godshill that is always on fudge boxes.
+There are thatched pubs and tea rooms, including the Old Thatch Teashop, which has a fairy garden that will appeal to girly girls (and some boys, I'm not judging).

 Fairies at the Old Thatch Teashop in Shanklin Old Village